jyuenger/piperaceaekeycaplegends/README.md

 • Lowercase a and g, and £ are custom and hand drawn, to better match the Gorton Modified font used in Signature Plastics's molds.

-• In all instances, 3 is taken from the Open Gorton font and stretched to the same proportions as the Gorton Perfected 3 digit.
+• In all instances, 3 is taken from the Gotham Rounded font and stretched to the same proportions as the Gorton Perfected 3 digit.